csienslab/ProMutator/README.md

 # Implementation

+We will open-source ProMutator after our paper is officially published.

 # Evaluation

 * We applied ProMutator to analyze the transactions from block 11,090,000 to 11,490,000 (Oct.– Dec.
 2020) on the Ethereum Mainnet.